state-hiu/hiu.state.gov/about/careers/index.md

 ---
 # [About]({{ site.baseurl }}/about) / [Careers]({{ site.baseurl }}/about/careers)

 For general job opportunities, consult the USA Jobs website [http://usajobs.gov/](http://usajobs.gov).
+The Humanitarian Information Unit (HIU) has a staff of cartographers, geographers, analysts, and web GIS developers.

+HIU also typically has a State Department Foreign Service Officer on its staff; for information on Foreign Service careers, please visit [http://careers.state.gov/work/foreign-service/officer](http://careers.state.gov/work/foreign-service/officer).

+The Humanitarian Information Unit also participates in a variety of other internship and fellowship programs as follow that may interest you.

 For non-USG jobs in the humanitarian space, check out the United Nation's ReliefWeb Jobs site at [http://reliefweb.int/jobs](http://reliefweb.int/jobs).

-The Humanitarian Information Unit also participates in a variety of other internship and fellowship programs as follow that may interest you.

 ## Student Internship